 Popular magazines usually only have internal editorial control over what is published.
 Quality control for this type of publisher is usually based on how well the publication sells.
-On the other hand, quality control for the publishing of a peer reviewed journal or a book from an academic press is based on it's acceptance by experts or specialists. -Quoted from Southern Utah University
+On the other hand, quality control for the publishing of an academic journal is based on it's acceptance by experts or specialists.

 "A staff reporter for The New York Times committed frequent acts of journalistic fraud while covering significant news events..." (more)

 "Florida Court of Appeals unanimously agreed with an assertion by FOX News that there is no rule against distorting or falsifying the news in the United States..." (more)